 New Yorkers are, by nature, active people.
-So it's no wonder that when many women learn they're pregnant, curtailing their workouts is just not an option.
+It's no wonder that when many women learn they're pregnant, curtailing their workouts is just not an option.
 Prenatal classes are few and far between, and most focus on more subdued endeavors like stretching and breathing.

-Michelle Mason, the general manager at NYC's super-hot women's-only gym, Uplift Studios, says that giving up your regular workout practice is not required.
+Michelle Mason, the general manager at NYC's women's-only gym, Uplift Studios, says that giving up your regular workout practice is not required.
 "Exercising throughout your pregnancy can definitely help you feel better and help you enjoy your pregnancy more," says Mason, who also happens to be pregnant with Baby #1.
-But, she adds, it may be necessary to make modifications as you work up your sweat.
+She adds, it may be necessary to make modifications.
 "There's no reason why you shouldn't be able to enjoy most of the same activities that you did pre-pregnancy, as long as your doctor is okay with it.
 You should also really listen to your body during this time, and scale back the intensity depending on how you're feeling."

 To show how easy it can be to give your workout the old change-up, Well Rounded NY is teaming up with Uplift and Fitbump for an evening of exercise, fitness fashion, healthy food and delicious mocktails on Wednesday, Aug.
 14. Get your sweat on, then do your body good with some snacking and sipping at Uplift’s beautiful Flatiron studio.
 Sign up here.

 If you’re jonesing for some action before the event, check out Mason’s tips on how to adjust a cardio workout for your new pregnant condition.
 And don’t miss our #Workyourbump Twitter chat with Mason and the ladies of Fitbump where we’ll be talking about more pregnancy modifications and the importance of hydrating during pregnancy on Monday, August 5th at 7:00pm.